odoo/odoo-ls/README.md

 All modules in this repository are actually in development and not released in a stable and valid version.
 You can face crashs or inconsistent results by using it.
 Please consult each directory to get a better idea of the state of each project.

+## Branches description

+`master` contains all new merged content
+`alpha` contains all features that are freezed for the next beta version and tested internally `beta` contains the latest pre-released public version (downloadable packages, available on marketplace that supports pre-release tags)
+`release` contains the latest released public version (downloadable packages, available on marketplace)

 ## Contributing

 Do not hesitate to create [issues](https://github.com/odoo/odoo-ls/issues) or to open a [discussion](https://github.com/odoo/odoo-ls/discussions) would you have any problem or remark about the projects.
 Do not hesitate to browse the [wiki](https://github.com/odoo/odoo-ls/wiki) too.